trozware/troznet/_posts/2016-04-28-my-year-with-apple-watch.md

 - **Accuracy**: It is a fantastically accurate time-piece.
 Not enough people give this credit, but we have always been used to clocks and watches that were inherently inaccurate.
 Having a device on my wrist that I **know** to be perfectly accurate is an amazing thing.

 - **Notifications**: this takes a bit of work to get right and with every new app, you need to assess whether to have its notifications appear on your wrist.
 But the wonderful thing is knowing that you haven't missed anything and being able to glance at your wrist when a notification arrives and tell - unobtrusively - whether this is something that needs immediate attention.
-And instant responses to messages and emails is amazingly useful.
+And the ability to respond instantly to messages and emails with just a couple of taps is amazingly useful.

 - **Customisable watch faces**: depending on what I am doing, I need quick access to different pieces of information.
 When travelling, I can set up a watch face with multiple time zones.
 When working, I need a timer.
 When on holiday, I prefer one of the more relaxing but less detailed watch faces.